5 Spicy Cocktails To Heat Up Your Weekend

 Hey there, hot stuff

-Things are heating up around here, and it ain't just cos we're on our fourth watch of Bridgerton this lockdown.
-Oh no, sugar, we're bringing the fire to happy hour with these 5 spicy cocktails.
+Things are heating up around here, and it ain't just 'cos we're on our fourth watch of Bridgerton.
+Oh no, sugar, we're bringing the fire to happy hour with these five spicy cocktails.

 Michelada

 This is like the beer-based equivalent to a Bloody Mary.
-Killer for when you're beach-side with a plate of tacos and looking for a bit of extra heat, but it also works when you're chilling at home watching the game/binge-watching Married At First Sight Australia.
+Killer for when you're beach-side with a plate of tacos and looking for a bit of extra heat, but it also works when you're chilling at home watching the game/binging Married At First Sight Australia

 You will need:

-Method: You're gonna need to get that rim good n' spicy, first.
-Pour your flakey sea salt and chilli powder onto a plate, rim your glass with lime (to it's sticky) and upend your glass into the spicy, salty mix.
-Then fill your glass with ice, add 2 tbsp lime juice, a couple of dashes of hot sauce, 1 dash soy sauce, 1 dash Worcestershire sauce and a pinch of pepper.
-You have the option to add in a splash of tomato/clemato juice if you want, for some Bloody Mary vibes.
-Slowly pour in your ice-cold beer.
-Decorate with lime wedges, stir it all in and BAM.
+Method: You're gonna need to get that rim good 'n' spicy first.
+Pour your flaky sea salt and chilli powder onto a plate, rim your glass with lime (so it's sticky) and upend your glass into the spicy, salty mix.
+Then fill the glass with ice, add 2 tbsp lime juice, the hot sauce, soy sauce, Worcestershire sauce and pepper.
+You have the option to add in a splash of tomato/clamato juice if you want, for some Bloody Mary vibes.
+Slowly pour in your ice-cold beer, dcorate with lime wedges, stir it all in and BAM.

 Horseradish & Wasabi Gibson